What is DHA?

 And, in particular, we need it most when our brains are first developing in-utero.

 This is why it is critical that pregnant women get enough DHA.
 Not only do they have to keep themselves healthy, but they need to make sure that their developing baby gets enough too.
+Especially when combined with probiotics, there can be several benefits.
+And beyond pregnancy, it can also help in menopause and other seasons of life.

 Prenatal DHA is meant to be taken along with a prenatal multivitamin.
-The two complement each other by ensuring you and your baby get all of the vitamins, minerals, and fatty acids necessary to help you stay healthy.
+The two complement each other by ensuring you and your baby get all of the vitamins, minerals, probiotics and fatty acids necessary to help you stay healthy.

 Did you know that breastfeeding mothers use even more energy than pregnant mothers?